authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0013-discord.md

 To find the Role IDs for a server:
 1. Enable developer mode by going to Settings->\[App Settings\]->Advanced->Enable Developer Mode
-2. Go to the Server Settings for the each guild you want to filter by
+2. Go to the Server Settings for the guild you want to filter by
-3. Go to Roles, and right click on the Role row you want, you should see an option "Copy Role ID"
+3. Go to Roles, and right click on the Role in the list of roles that you want, you should see an option "Copy Role ID"

 ### Filtering by guild role